Will you need to file for the most recent reporting year in Georgian (country)? If the following is true, then probably the answer is yes. Did you:

 - If more than 2 hours is needed for your case, we’ll discuss that at the initial consultation.

-If after your initial 1 hour consultation we assess that you will not need to file in 2020, we offer a refund of up to 50% off the purchase price.
+If after your initial 1 hour consultation we assess that you will not need to file, we offer a refund of up to 50% off the purchase price.